August 2016, by Ben Dextraze

 There’s something changing in British Columbia.
 At the foot of the Coast and Cascade mountains are a people whose work built a province, and with it, the sprawling city of Vancouver — where it’s business and pleasure as usual.

+Or is it?
 If you haven’t noticed, there’s been an added uprising of festive celebrations.
+Why, you ask?
+Beer.

 As beer made its way through the ages, its been revered as holy and condemned as demonic.
 For some its a necessary evil, while morally speaking, it’s not just any drink.
 But whether you like it or not, some are saying we’re now in the midst of a cultural uprising.